John Seymour, 19th Duke of Somerset

-John Michael Edward Seymour, 19th Duke of Somerset, (born 30 December 1952), styled Lord Seymour between 1954 and 1984, is a British aristocratic landowner in Wiltshire and Devon, and a member of the House of Lords.
+John Michael Edward Seymour, 19th Duke of Somerset, (born 30 December 1952), styled Lord Seymour between 1954 and 1984, is a British aristocratic landowner in Wiltshire and Devon, and a former member of the House of Lords.

 Early life

 The Duke is the son of Percy Seymour, 18th Duke of Somerset, and Jane née Thomas (died 2005).
 His paternal grandmother, Edith Mary Parker, was a daughter of William Parker and Lucinda Steeves (a daughter of William Steeves, one of the Fathers of Canadian Confederation).

 He was educated at Hawtreys and Eton College.

 Career

 Seymour qualified as a Chartered Surveyor before succeeding to the dukedom in 1984 on the death of his father.
 Having lost his seat in the House of Lords under the House of Lords Act 1999; he was elected at the December 2014 House of Lords by-elections, to sit as a crossbencher.

 He was appointed a Deputy Lieutenant for Wiltshire in 1993 and for Devon in 2003.

 In 2015, the Duke was involved in a dispute over a plan to build housing on ancestral land he owns in Totnes, Devon.